wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 In the IP address architecture, a loopback address is a special IP address used by hosts to send data to itself.
-Packets directed to a loopback address are automatically routed back to the sending host’s network software stack without ever reaching the physical network interface.
+Packets directed to a loopback address are automatically routed back to the sending host's network software stack without ever reaching a physical network interface.
 This has use in some forms of testing and is used to support a non-network method to facilitate local inter-process communication within a host.